sus-admin/sus-admin.github.io/_posts/2024-10-16-Cobbler-Beginners-Guide.md

 ### **Prerequisites**

-> Now would be a good time to reboot to load a new kernel that was likely installed with the `yum update` command used above, as well as shutting down the Cobbler server to take a snapshot in VirtualBox in case you make a mistake in the future, or would like to revert the Cobbler server for any reason.
+> Now would be a good time to reboot to load a new kernel that was likely installed with the `yum update` command used above, as well as shutting down the Cobbler server to take a snapshot in VirtualBox.

-if the **~/Downloads** directory does not exist on the Cobbler server yet, create it, then download the installation media (.iso files) that will provide the source files to install new Fedora 34 and 37 systems:
+if the **~/Downloads** directory does not exist on the Cobbler server yet, create it, then download the Fedora 34 & 37 installation media (.iso files):

 ```shell
 [ -d ~/Downloads ] || mkdir ~/Downloads